IAreKyleW00t/linode-dyndns/README.md

   -t, --token TEXT        Linode API token  [required] -i, --interval INTEGER  Interval to recheck IP and update Records at (in
                           minutes).  [default: 0]
-  -6, --ipv6              Also create a AAAA (if possible).
+  -6, --ipv6              Also create a AAAA record (if possible).
   --ipv4-url TEXT         URL to use for getting public IPv4 address
                           [default: https://ipv4.icanhazip.com]
   --ipv6-url TEXT         URL to use for getting public IPv6 address